-The Tennessee Department of Correction (TDOC) educational system is accredited by the Tennessee Department of Education.
-A team of dedicated, highly qualified teachers who hold valid Tennessee teacher's licenses, some of whom are also certified and licensed by the National Center for Construction Education and Research (NCCER), provide instruction for offenders in Adult Basic Education (ABE) and Career and Technical Education (CTE).
-The Commissioner serves as the Superintendent of the system, supported by the Education staff in TDOC Central Office.
+The Tennessee Department of Correction (TDOC) educational system is fully accredited by the Tennessee Department of Education to ensure the highest level of education.
+TDOC provides an array of academic and career technical programs, as well as library services at each of the state correctional facilities.
+A team of dedicated, highly qualified teachers who hold valid Tennessee teacher's licenses, some of whom are also certified and licensed by the National Center for Construction Education and Research (NCCER), provide instruction for incarcerated offenders in Adult Basic Education (ABE) and Career and Technical Education (CTE).

-Each facility maintains a library which provides access to leisure reading materials, including fiction and non-fiction books, and magazine and newspaper subscriptions; audiovisual equipment; academic and career and technical material; and personal enhancement reference materials.
-The libraries also maintain the necessary legal volumes required by federal and state laws and TDOC policy.
+A library, maintained in each facility, provides incarcerated individuals access to leisure reading materials, including fiction and non-fiction books, magazine and newspaper subscriptions, audio visual equipment, academic, career and technical materials, personal enhancement reference materials, and necessary legal volumes required by federal and state laws and TDOC policy.

 |HSE Certificates||CTE Certificates|

 *This number increased due to the addition of a 12-week Introduction to Career Management For Success/Release For Success class.

 **Due to the transition from GED to HiSET, there were fewer exams administered in the last of FY 2014 and the first of FY 2015.